 - Generally speaking, mobile homes have a history of depreciating very quickly.

-Manufactured homes, on the other hand, do meet HUD’s “Manufactured Home Construction and Safety Standards.”
 These standards are important because it means the house:

 - Is safe to live in

-- Constructed with durable materials
+- Was constructed with durable materials

 - Complies with regulations on heating, cooling, electrical, plumbing, energy efficiency, and fire resistance.

 Unlike mobile homes, many lenders will finance a manufactured home.
 HUD indicates that manufactured homes have met their modern standards by issuing a HUD tag for each home.
-You can use this article to understand how most lenders define a manufactured home.
+You can use this article to understand how most lenders define a manufactured house.

 The Benefits of Purchasing a Manufactured Home